frankie-lira/CSE-30-UC-MERCED-DATA-STRUCTURES/README.md

 # CSE-30-UC-MERCED-DATA-STRUCTURES
-he main focus of this course is on the design, analysis, and implementation of fundamental data structures, design patterns, and algorithms used throughout computer science, including linked lists, stacks, queues, trees, hash tables, graphs, recursion, and methods for searching and sorting.
+The main focus of this course is on the design, analysis, and implementation of fundamental data structures, design patterns, and algorithms used throughout computer science, including linked lists, stacks, queues, trees, hash tables, graphs, recursion, and methods for searching and sorting.